alif081127/alif081127/README.md

 ---

-## ⭐ Goals 2025
+## ⭐ Goals for 2025
-- Membuat lebih banyak project open-source
+- Build more open-source projects
-- Mendalami DevOps & automation
+- Deepen skills in DevOps & automation
-- Build sistem monitoring lengkap berbasiskan Linux
+- Build a complete Linux-based monitoring system
-- Ikut sertifikasi jaringan / Linux
+- Pursue networking / Linux certifications

 ---

 <p align="center">
-  <b>✨ Terima kasih sudah mampir!
-Jangan lupa ⭐ repo jika bermanfaat ✨</b>
+  <b>✨ Thank you for visiting!
+Don't forget to ⭐ the repo if you find it helpful ✨</b>
 </p>